-- You will be prompted to update the database.
+- There is a prompt to update the database.

 - Once complete, log into Open Dental as usual.

-- Once you install and run the update, all other computers will automatically update when the program is next opened so you can easily keep all your computers updated.
+- Once the update is installed and run, all other computers are automatically updated when the program is next opened so the computers can easily be kept updated.